All credit cards charge interest, but you can avoid paying it by using your card smartly

 The best way to avoid paying interest on your credit card is to pay your bills on time – a great way of not forgetting is to set up a direct debit to pay off your balance in full at the end of each month.

 However, many credit cards come with an interest free period of some kind, meaning that you won’t start paying interest on your shopping until around 56 days after your purchase.

 Some cards offer much longer interest free periods as a way of enticing new customers – these are known as 0% purchase credit cards, with some deals lasting for well over a year before you start paying interest.

-Transferring your balance to an interest free credit card
+Transferring your balance to a 0% credit card

 If you want to move an existing balance so you can take advantage of 0% introductory rates, you’ll still have to pay a balance transfer fee of around 3% of the amount transferred.